leolobato/VeraAutomation/README.md

 You may not bundle the application as is (or remove pieces and bundle it) and distribute it.

 This license is pretty simple and if you have any questions, please contact me.

+See individual projects for licenses for AFNetworking, HexColors, HTProgressHUD, TSMessages, and PDKeychainBindingsController.